 The Tyrolean across the river is no longer there, but in low water conditions one can rock hop and wade.
 Park as normal and scramble down by the overpass.
 Cross the water by a huge boulder on the near bank.
 From here scramble up left and then directly up to the obvious cave - once across the river the approach is no more than 10 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sun Cave:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sun Cave:

 Featured Route For Sun Cave

 Forever Man 5.12b 7b 26 VIII+ 26 E5 6b Arizona